 Experiential learning courses are demanding for both instructor and student.
 Their roles are interactive and reciprocal.
-As faculty, there may be many ways you can incorporate experiential learning activities into your existing teaching structure.
+As faculty, there may be many ways you can incorporate experiential learning activities into your existing teaching structure, which are outlined below.
+You can also download our Experience Learning Resource Guide for comprehensive information on various ways to get started on implementing experiential learning in your courses or extracurricular activities.

 In experiential learning, the instructor guides rather than directs the learning process.
 The instructor assumes the role of facilitator and is guided by a number of steps crucial to experiential learning:

 - Be willing to accept a less teacher-centric role in the classroom.